-The Knox Church Foodgrains Committee is hosting a spring luncheon following worship on Sunday June 3rd.
+The Knox Church Foodgrains Committee is hosting a harvest luncheon following worship on Sunday October 21st.
 Free will offering.
-May/June are Foodgrains months at Knox.
 We welcome special one time donations to this important ministry to end world hunger.

 Five Fast facts about Knox and Foodgrains

 1.When did Knox first become involved in Foodgrains?

 In 2010, in response to the International Plowing Match being hosted in St. Thomas and under the guidance of Don Vicary.
 Over the last 4 years, we have raised $57,059.68 which after government matching totals$285,300.

 2. Doesn’t it cost a lot of money to ship grain overseas?

 The Foodgrains Bank no longer ships Canadian grain overseas.
 Food is bought closer to the people who need it.
 Church members work with trusted agencies overseas to make sure that food is obtained ethically and that food gets to where it is intended to go.

 3. How much of my donation goes to administration or advertising?

 4. What kind of help does Foodgrains provide?